jinheehanaaa/Tut-Intro-OpenCV-with-CPP/README.md

 # Chapter 3
 - We need to resize & crop for CPU to process region of interest

+# Chapter 4
+- Draw Shapes and Text
+- This is handy for drawing bounnding box aroun the object

 # Library
 - [OPENCV 4.8]